mscroggs.co.uk

 If you enjoyed this puzzle, check out Sunday Afternoon Maths V,

-puzzles about algebra, or a random puzzle.
+puzzles about calculus, or a random puzzle.

 Archive